mngc/Coding-Dojo/README.md

 I'll be adding more katas in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.

 # Sources
-All the katas displayed in this list are taken from the book
+Some of the katas displayed in this list are taken from the book

 > The Coding Dojo Handbook,
 > a practical guide to creating a space where good programmers can become great programmers.
 By